lsd-consulting/lsd-kotlin-cucumber-example/README.md

 # kotlin-cucumber-yatspec-lsd

-This is a demo project to showcase the LSD library using Kotlin.
+This is a demo project to showcase the LSD library with Cucumber in Kotlin.